 - WKB and spin-tunneling

 - Itinerant magnetism

-Students are required to have basic understanding of quantum mechanics (e.g., A216 QM I and A217 QM II), and basic concepts of statistics.
+Students are suggested to have basic (undergraduate) understanding of quantum mechanics and statistics.